Getting around Hanoi can be easy and difficult at the same time. Why?

 Have the correct change ready, as cyclo drivers (like their taxi counterparts) hate to give back change.

 I recommend booking cyclo tours with your hotel or with a trustable party.
-Check these tours out: Sans Souci (the oldest and most well-known cyclo brand in Hanoi), TNK Travel, and Hanoi Cyclo Tour.
+Consider these tours: Sans Souci (the oldest and most well-known cyclo brand in Hanoi), TNK Travel, Hanoi Cyclo Tour or check this out!

 >>> Learn more about cyclo in Vietnam!